 Are Kentucky Court Records Public?

 The Kentucky Open Records Act guarantees the right of access to records maintained by Government bodies in the state.
 It was introduced in 1976 and amended in 1994.
-It should be noted that records like Juvenile record, Medical Records and confidential Records are not available for public access without authorisation.
+It should be noted that juvenile records, Medical Records, and other confidential Records are not subject to disclosure without due authorization.
 Court records are regarded as public records, and public members can request access to them.
-Although court records are public, records made confidential by the state statute or ordered to be sealed by a judge are not easily accessible except for the parties and authorised representatives.
+Although court records are public, records made confidential by the state statute or ordered to be sealed by a judge are not easily accessible except for the parties and authorized representatives.

 How Do I Find Court Records in Kentucky?